Internship Program Admissions

 Policy on Hiring Current Interns for Permanent Staff Positions

-Interns who are currently participating in the University of Oregon Counseling and Testing Center Doctoral Internship are precluded from applying for open permanent positions until after the completion date of their internship.
+Interns who are currently participating in the University of Oregon Counseling Center Doctoral Internship are precluded from applying for open permanent positions until after the completion date of their internship.
 This policy was established, in consultation with the University Affirmative Action Office, to minimize the potentially negative impact of the competing demands of being an intern and being a candidate for a permanent position.

 Liability and Malpractice Insurance